How is Zeffy free?

 What is an agenda for board meetings?

-An agenda for board meetings is like a roadmap guiding the discussions and decisions that take place during a board meeting.
+An agenda for board meetings, which is usually organized by the board secretary, is like a roadmap guiding the discussions and decisions that take place during a board meeting about how to run your nonprofit.
 It's a structured outline of topics to be covered, ensuring that the meeting stays focused, productive, and efficient.

 By providing a clear agenda in advance of the meeting, board members can come prepared, contribute meaningfully to discussions, and ensure that important topics are addressed within the allotted time.
-Plus, it’s generally a great tool for fostering transparency, accountability, and effective governance within the nonprofit organization.
+Plus, a board agenda template is generally a great tool for fostering transparency, accountability, and effective governance within the nonprofit organization.

 Why are board meeting agendas important?